hidayat35/climate-signature-of-Africa/README.md

 If you use this code, data, or methodology in your own work, please cite both the paper and the archived data:

 > Ullah, H. et al. (2026).
-Recovery restriction, not degradation acceleration, is the dominant climate signature in African land-system change since 1985. *(Journal TBD).* DOI: TBD.
+Across Africa, climate constrains vegetation recovery rather than accelerating degradation (1985–2022). *(Journal TBD).* DOI: TBD.
 >
 > Ullah, H. et al. (2026).
-Derived data for "Recovery restriction, not degradation acceleration…" [Data set].
-Zenodo. **[Zenodo DOI]**
+Derived data for "Across Africa, climate constrains vegetation recovery rather than accelerating degradation (1985–2022)" Data set.
+Zenodo. **https://doi.org/10.5281/zenodo.20572259**

 ## License